BonfaTex/BonfaTex/README.md

 # Hey folks 👋🏻

-I'm Matteo Bonfadini, Mathematical Engineering student at Politecnico di Milano.
+I'm Matteo Bonfadini, Mathematical Engineering graduate at Politecnico di Milano.
 My studies are focused on Computational Science and Computational Learning.

 ## 🎓 **Education**

- - BSc in Mathematical Engineering at Politecnico di Milano
+ - BSc in Mathematical Engineering at Politecnico di Milano 🇮🇹
- - MSc in Computational Science and Computational Learning at Politecnico di Milano [ongoing]
+ - MSc in Mathematical Engineering (Computational Science and Computational Learning) at Politecnico di Milano 🇮🇹
+ - Exchange student at LUT University (Computational Engineering Department) 🇫🇮
+ - Experience as Junior Research Assistant at LUT University (CFD & optimization) 🇫🇮

 ## 📌 **Some interesting projects**